Fort Portal Discovery Experience

 Day 2

-After an English full breakfast, we shall go for our first discovery activity and because Fort Portal is a town with many attractions that surround it, we take you through all of them upon inquiry and you get to choose which activities you are more interested in or the other way of doing it is letting us draft an itinerary for you depending on the number of days you have.
+After breakfast, we shall go for our first discovery activity and because Fort Portal is a town with many attractions that surround it, we take you through all of them upon inquiry and you get to choose which activities you are more interested in or the other way of doing it is letting us draft an itinerary for you depending on the number of days you have.

 The activities include the following;

-• Palace of Omukama (king) of Tooro (approximately 1 hour visit)
+• Palace of Omukama (king) of Tooro (approximately 1-2 hours visit)

-A guided nature walk or scenic walk on the foothills of Rwenzori involves medium hiking and one needs at least a medium level of fitness and proper foot wear that is not particularly mountaineering shoes.It’s a community managed walk and a local guide is with us to tell us about the life style and culture of people who stay at the lower slopes of mountain Rwenzori.
+A guided nature walk or scenic walk on the foothills of Rwenzoris involves medium hiking and one needs at least a medium level of fitness and proper foot wear that is not particularly mountaineering shoes.It’s a community managed walk and a local guide is with us to tell us about the life style and culture of people who stay at the lower slopes of mountain Rwenzori.
 We walk past cultivated and contoured local gardens that are in the hills, then a few local houses and a local church before we are immersed into nature overlooking the high rolling hills leading us to the top of the hike, to get a scenic view.

 On our way back to the accommodation, we shall have a stop-over to view the Albertine rift valley point.
 The Albertine rift is the western branch of the East African rift and it covers parts of Uganda,Democratic Republic of Congo, Rwanda, Burundi and Tanzania.
 It extends from Lake Albert (Uganda) to Lake Tanganyika (Tanzania).
 The northern part of the rift is crossed by two large mountains, the Rwenzori Mountains and the Virunga Mountains.
-In the Rwenzori, Mountain Stanley is the tallest and the tallest in the Albertine rift with an elevation of 5109 metres.
+In the Rwenzoris, Mountain Stanley is the tallest and the tallest in the Albertine rift with an elevation of 5109 metres.
 The rift and the mountains are as a result of tectonic movement that is gradually splitting the Somalia plate from the rest of the African continent.

 At this view point, Lake Albert is seen and some parts of Democratic Republic of Congo on a day with good weather.